 My hands down #1 piece of advice when planning a wedding is to GET A GOOD EVENT PLANNER.
 Anytime someone argues me about this, I ask them if they ever host parties that involve a timeline/logistics/formally feeding people (and by formal I mean more than throwing guac + a bag of chips on the table).
-If you throw formal events, you’ll know there are HUNDREDS of things that pop up leading up and during a party.
+If you throw formal events, you’ll know there are HUNDREDS of things that pop up during a party.

 Venue Coordinator vs. Wedding Planner.